vishpillai123/vishakhpillai.io/index.md

 [Github](https://github.com/vishpillai123/w266_aes) | <a href="https://github.com/vishpillai123/w266_aes/blob/main/A%20Two-stage%20Deep%20Neural%20Network%20for%20Automated%20Essay%20Scoring.pdf"> Paper</a>

 #### Problem Statement
-Currently, the assessment of essays is extremely time consuming and expensive as teachers spend hours on grading essays individually.
-Automated essay scoring (AES) can help to increase time efficiency, while also reducing cost and potential grading biases.
+The assessment of essays can be extremely time-consuming and expensive as teachers spend hours grading essays individually.
+Automated essay scoring (AES) can help reduce cost and potential grading biases and improve time efficiency.

 Our project aims to develop AES by using BERT base and BERT-LSTM models to observe whether an RNN layer is needed for an effective two-stage learning framework.